 Zinio bills itself as “The world’s largest newsstand.”
 Library patrons can sign up with Zinio via Teaneck Library website and have online access to the cover-to-cover issues of subscribed magazines.
 Zinio supports almost all the digital platforms, including PC, Mac, iPhone, iPad, Android, tablet as well as Kindle Fire and Nook HD.
 Full individual magazine issues can be checked out, downloaded and stored for later viewing.
 There are no holds or checkout periods.

-Library offers instruction class on how to access the program on Tuesday and Saturday at 10 AM every week during January and February.
+Library offers instruction class on how to access the program on Tuesday at 11 AM every week.

 To receive messages from the library listserv: